compilers-course-materials/design3/README.md

   discussed in class?
 Give some examples supporting your conclusion.
 - How does the time complexity of this strategy, in terms of the work the _compiler_ has to do, compare to the graph coloring algorithm?
-- What are your thoughts on the usefulness and quality of this strategy overall?
+- What are your thoughts on the utility of this strategy overall?